hantsy/spring-r2dbc-sample/docs/pg.md

     .deserializers(new PgJsonObjectDeserializer())
 ```

-If it is a Spring Boot application, just need to declare a `@JsonComponent` component, Spring Boot will register it automatically.
+If it is a Spring Boot application, just need to declare a `@JsonComponent` annotated component, Spring Boot will register it automatically.

 ```java
 @Slf4j